Normandy massacres: Initial killings

-To the left of Authie, another company of the 3rd Battalion undertook its own atrocities.
-Private John Metcalfe was the first victim; while being searched with a group of 15–20 other POWs, he fell because of rough handling from a German captor.
-After Metcalfe fell, the German fired four shots into his abdomen, and smiled while letting Metcalfe suffer in pain for a few minutes.
-He then shot Metcalfe three times in the head, and emptied the rest of his magazine into the body.
+To the left of Authie, another company of the 3rd Battalion committed additional murders.
+The first victim, Private John Metcalfe, was being searched along with 15–20 other POWs, when he fell because of rough handling from a German captor.
+The guard then fired four shots into Metcalfe's abdomen, and smiled while letting him lie in pain for a few minutes.
+The German ultimately shot Metcalfe three times in the head, and emptied the rest of his magazine into the body.
 Lance Corporal Joseph R. Arsenault was undergoing a similar search, and held two grenades in his hands to clearly show the German soldiers what he had.
 An SS officer took the grenades and spoke to Arsenault in French; after Arsenault responded in French, the officer fatally shot him in his neck.
-The Germans were soon forced to evacuate Authie due to British naval shelling, and murdered at least twelve Canadian POWs during the subsequent evacuation.
-Six of them were killed together in the kitchen of a French home, while another two were a Canadian Army medic wearing a red cross armband (signifying his status as a noncombatant), and his patient.
+The Germans were soon forced to evacuate Authie due to British naval shelling, and murdered at least 12 Canadian POWs during the subsequent evacuation.
+Six of them were killed together in the kitchen of a French home, while another two were a Canadian medic wearing a red cross armband (signifying his status as a noncombatant), and his patient.

 The executions were temporarily halted after Major Leon M. Rhodenizer, who commanded A Company of the North Nova Scotia Highlanders, appealed to the SS soldiers in German.
 However, the column of POWs passed SS soldiers going the opposite direction, toward the front.
 The officer leading the oncoming SS column began to shoot into the line of POWs, and his men followed suit; nine POWs were killed in this massacre.
-Later, a German truck with red cross markings deliberately drove into the procession of POWs and ran over three men — two of whom died from their injuries.
+Later, a German truck with Red Cross markings deliberately drove into the procession of POWs and ran over three men — two of whom died from their injuries.
 Some Canadian officers in captivity were later forced to sign papers falsely claiming that those two victims died from combat injuries.
 To reinforce this lie, the Germans held a military funeral for these two victims, which was recorded by a German cameraman.